 npm run coverage

-If you have the repo_token inside the .coveralls.yml, you'd notice that the coverage badge has updated as you can see above which initially says Coverage Unknown.
+, you'd notice that the coverage badge has updated as you can see above which initially says Coverage Unknown

-Finally, we need to push the changes to the repository, if everything is alright, Travis will be triggered immediately the code is pushed and if the test runs successfully, the build badge will be updated to build passing.
+Finally, we need to push the changes to the repository, if everything is alright, Travis will be triggered immediately the code is pushed and if the test runs successfully, the build badge will be updated to build passing

 And voila!
-And voila! the image below shows that the build is passing: Image showing that build is passing
+And voila! the image below shows that the build is passing:

 How to check the uncovered areas

-Notice that when you ran the command, npm run coverage, a folder called coverage is generated, that folder contains the coverage information which is sent to the coverage reporter in this case, coveralls.
+is generated, that folder contains the coverage information which is sent to the coverage reporter in this case, coveralls.

-There is also an HTML file inside the coverage at coverage/lcov-report/index.html.
+.
 This file contains visual information of the line of codes covered and uncovered by the test.
 This comes in handy when you want to know where exactly you need to focus to improve the test coverage.
-A sample image of the coverage/lcov-report/index.html is shown below:
+A sample image of the coverage/lcov-report/index.html

 You can click on each of the rows to expand it for more details.